DeGefen/BigData/content/Questions/Questions.md

 - C) Data archiving
 - D) Data cleaning
 ?
-- Amswer: A) Monitoring incoming network issues
+- Answer: A) Monitoring incoming network issues
 Explanation: Real-time dashboards are a common use case for data streaming and event-driven architectures.
 See: [[Data Streaming]]

 Question: Which of the following is NOT a type of NoSQL database?